 Chapel Hill Community Garden

-Established in 2020, this brand new community garden is located at Green Hill Reservoir on the site of the home of the former Reservoir caretaker.
+Established in 2020, this brand new community garden is located at Green Hill Reservoir (Russell Tce Chapel Hill) on the site of the home of the former Reservoir caretaker’s house.

 With the support of Brisbane City Council the garden space has been levelled and raised garden beds have been installed and planting is underway!
 There are plans in place to expand the garden and for a shed and picnic table.
 New members are welcome to join planning meetings, working bees and to stay in touch with what’s happening by checking out the Facebook page or by joining the Facebook Group.
 You can download the group’s working bee and meeting plans here

 The Brook Community Garden